-Mycoplasma genitalium is caused by a small parasitic bacterium that can be contracted through sexual contact.
-It has similar characteristics to chlamydia and gonorrhoea, but is often quite difficult to diagnose because it usually occurs in conjunction with other STIs.
-Mycoplasma genitalium is one of the main causes of urethritis in men, and is commonly associated with bacterial vaginosis in women.
-If mycoplasma genitalium is left untreated, it may cause infertility, cervicitis and urethritis, so it's crucial that you get treatment as early as possible.
+Mycoplasma genitalium is caused by a parasitic bacterium that can be contracted through sexual contact.
+It has similar characteristics to chlamydia and gonorrhoea, but is often difficult to diagnose as it usually occurs in conjunction with other STIs.
+Mycoplasma is one of the main causes of urethritis in men, and is commonly associated with bacterial vaginosis in women.
+If left untreated, mycoplasma may also cause infertility, so it's crucial that you get treatment as early as possible.

 In some cases, men and women infected with mycoplasma genitalium do not experience any symptoms.
 However, symptoms will usually become apparent after a week of being infected but sometimes you may not notice any symptoms for months.
 Common symptoms associated with men include a burning feeling or pain during urination, urethral discharge and pain and swelling in the joints (arthritis).
 Women may also experience a burning feeling or pain during urination, as well as pain during sex or vaginal itching.

 The main problem with diagnosing mycoplasma is that the symptoms are associated with other sexually transmitted diseases as well.
 So, it's alway best to get tested so that you can know for sure.

 Mycoplasma genitalium is a sexually transmitted infection that is caused by small mycoplasmal organisms and then transferred through sexual intercourse.
 These organisms cause infection as extracellular parasites by attaching themselves to the surface of the genital tract and attacking the tissue of the host.

 Mycoplasma genitalium can be passed on from one sexual partner to another during vaginal, anal or oral sex.
 If you are sexually active, you can catch mycoplasma genitalium through unprotected sex or if you have frequent sex with different partners.